 An additional consideration is that the administration of an SNT is subject simultaneously to federal statutes, Social Security Administration publications, state regulations, state trust law, and applicable court rulings.
 Specifically, on the federal level, the trustee should be familiar with OBRA 93 changes to the Social Security Act and the Program Operations Manual System (POMS) of the Social Security Administration.
 As every trust is governed by state laws and regulations as well, the trustee must be familiar with the Prudent Investor Act, the Principal and Income Act, for Maryland the Code of Maryland Regulations (COMAR), and recent case law of the jurisdiction governing the operation of trusts.

 Here are some examples of the complexity of administering a special needs trust:

-Federal law and regulations governs disbursement of funds for medical treatment in certain circumstances.
+Federal law and regulations govern the disbursement of funds for medical treatment in certain circumstances.
 Generally, if the trust beneficiary is the recipient of a Medicaid program as his or her health insurance, then the trustee jeopardizes eligibility by paying for medical services that would otherwise be paid by Medicaid.